 My final outside reader, a mature ballet dancer and teacher, felt strongly that there should be no references to technology.
 She thought the story had an “old-fashioned” feeling that references to technology ruined.
 No one who has read the book, especially young people, have even mentioned it.
 In fact, critics have called the book “refreshing,” so I think I made the right decision.

 DA: I couldn’t agree more.
 Your characters and the joys and obstacles they face seem timeless, which I too found refreshing.
-Maybe I’m old-fashioned!
+What inspired the choice for your fictional camp Lakewood’s motto, Leadership, Cooperation, Enthusiasm, and Improvement?

 LS: Those words to live by actually came from a wonderful cheerleading coach.
 Her name was Miss Hess, and she was the cheerleading coach at Michigan State University.
 She started what, I think, was the first cheerleading camp in the country.